Raise the Colours (organisation): Business activities

 Ryan Bridge has created a number of companies that operate in the area of compensation claims.
 These include Nationwide Personal Injury Specialists and UK Holiday Claims Ltd. The latter company was registered in 2016 but was dissolved two years later, with no accounts being filed.
 Around this time, Bridge was named by Spanish police as suspected of being involved in a scam that encouraged holidaymakers to submit false compensation claims, in return for a share of any proceeds from the claims.
 Messages were sent to holidaymakers using a WhatsApp group with the name UK Holiday Claims.
 A court instruction names Bridge amongst those who are alleged to have been involved in processing false claims of food poisoning.
 As of 3 October 2025, the case was awaiting trial.

 Elliott Stanley is a former director of Sex Doll Official, which sold and rented out sex dolls.
 Stanley ran the company with his wife and teenage son from their home in Bromsgrove, but it failed during the COVID-19 pandemic.
-According to BirminghamWorld, the company provided "the industry’s first rental service and [its] long list of customers included bereaved men who wanted a replica of their late partners".
+According to Birmingham World, the company provided "the industry's first rental service and [its] long list of customers included bereaved men who wanted a replica of their late partners".
+According to The i Paper, Stanley "currently runs a tanning business".